awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/su-create-console-bucket.md

 **To create the console bucket by using the Amazon Lookout for Vision console**

-1. Ensure that the IAM user or group you are using has `AmazonLookoutVisionConsoleFullAccess` permission\.
-For more information, see [Step 3: Set up permissions](su-setup-permissions.md)\.
+1. Ensure that the user or group you are using has `AmazonLookoutVisionConsoleFullAccess` permission\.
+For more information, see [Step 2: Set up permissions](su-setup-permissions.md)\.

 1. Open the Amazon Lookout for Vision console at [ https://console\.aws\.amazon\.com/lookoutvision/]( https://console.aws.amazon.com/lookoutvision/)\.